2023년 10월 10일

 Without the answers to those questions—What skills do you need?
 What skills do you have?— you don't know what skills your bank teller lacks to be more consultative.
 You don’t know who’s most ripe for reskilling into a cybersecurity role.
 You don’t know which of your employees has data science skills, because they very well may not have the words “data science” in their job title.

-We’re working with multiple large financial services companies to help them answer those questions, and make sure they stay competitive given the challenges we laid out in the very beginning of this post.
+We’re working with multiple large financial services companies to help answer those questions, and help ensure they remain competitive given the challenges facing the industry.
 Let us know if you want to discuss how to do the same.

 PDF 다운로드